 (b) manufacturing or supplying it in accordance with these regulations; or

-(c) delivering it to the registered owner of the identifier.
+(c) delivering it to the owner of the registered identifier.

-(4) A person must not remove any device or identification equipment capable of identifying stock with a registered identifier from a property with the registered identifier’s corresponding PIC unless the device or identification equipment —
+(4) A person must not remove an identifier or identification equipment capable of identifying stock with a registered identifier from a property with the registered identifier’s corresponding PIC unless the identifier or identification equipment —

-(a) is being moved directly to another property with the corresponding PIC and the person is in possession of a certificate of registration of the registered owner of the identifier, or a true copy; or
+(a) is being moved directly to another property with the corresponding PIC and the person is in possession of a certificate of registration of the owner of the registered identifier, or a true copy; or

 (b) is being moved directly to a property on which the registered identifier may be used to identify stock under a permit granted under regulation 38.